82asraju/AzureReadiness/README.md

 Feel free to contribute !

 ## Focussed List
 * [Azure Learn](https://docs.microsoft.com/en-us/learn/azure/) - The latest focal point for Microsoft Learning content.
-Good for #Developers #Generalists and #Data Scientists
+Good for *Developers* *Generalists* and *Data Scientists*
+* [Microsoft Professional Program](https://academy.microsoft.com/en-us/professional-program/) - Deep technical tracks which require a lot of effort.
+Fantastic, comprehensive content - but not for the faint hearted. *Developers* *Generalists* and *Data Scientists*

 ## Full List